What is a GSA MAS Contract?

 Criteria 1 – Product or Service must fit on an existing Schedule

-Your products or services must fit on an existing GSA Schedule.
+Your products or services must fit on an existing GSA MAS contracts.
 The reason for this is that the federal government uses the schedule system for routine and repetitive purchases.
 Maintaining a schedule costs the federal government over a thousand dollars per year in costs and therefore they don’t want items on the GSA MAS System that will never be purchased by federal buyers.
 The good news is that there are over 8 million products and thousands of services listed on GSA Schedules so in all likelihood your item will have a place.
 However certain novel products or services do not find a place on schedule system and certain large categories such as architecture and general contracting are not found on the schedule system due to federal acquisition regulations.

 Criteria 2 – The firm must be financially stable.

-The purpose of the GSA Schedule system is to provide a high quality and reliable system for government employees to purchase form.
+The purpose of the GSA MAS Schedule system is to provide a high quality and reliable system for government employees to purchase form.
 As a result the GSA does not want unreliable vendors on the schedule system to diminish its’ value.
 Therefore your firm must be able to prove that it has financial stability to the GSA.
 The GSA will place higher scrutiny on firms that have any of the following issues.

 Causes of Higher Scrutiny by GSA